glyph-cat/langutil/docs/Api.md

 <br/>

 ### `focus`
-If you have hidden away langutil logs at the beginning of your code and only want to log a portion of it, place your code inside a callback in this function.
+If you have choosen to hide away langutil logs from the beginning and only want to log a portion of it, place your code inside a callback in this function.

 The callback which you want langutil to focus its logs on.